Unbroken (soundtrack)

 Unbroken (Original Motion Picture Soundtrack) is the soundtrack to the 2014 film of the same name directed by Angelina Jolie.
 The album featured original score composed by Alexandre Desplat, with an original song "Miracles" by the British rock band Coldplay was featured in the album as well as the film's end credits.
-It was released as a single on December 15, 2014, the same day as the soundtrack, distributed by Parlophone and Atlantic Records.
+It was released as a single on December 15, 2014, the same day as the soundtrack, distributed by Parlophone and Atlantic.

 Development

 Desplat simultaneously worked on the film's score along with that of The Imitation Game, which he scored first.
 As both films based on real-life people and their life during World War II — Unbroken follows American Olympian and Army officer Louis "Louie" Zamperini (Jack O'Connell) survived multiple Japanese prisoner of war camps.
 He was not aware of the main character until he received the script, and when he discovered about the true story, he felt very excited and also praised Jolie's presentation of the script where "she wanted to make it more of a spiritual journey than a tale of bravery and action in war; it’s more about resilience and how one man tries to survive", agreeing to do the film.

 He described the film as "extremely moving to see this young man trying to survive through all the catastrophes he goes through".
 O'Connell and other principal cast members were in their late-20s and early-30s while filming, which Desplat said "These are heroes in their early twenties and it makes it very special to focus on their youth, risking so much peril, and Jack is in every shot.
 I wanted us to feel this deep energy that he had in his gut.
 Something that you can’t see but is powerful because this young man could run a very long distance and always had this drive to keep pushing."

 Jolie wanted the film's music to be subtle, and did not like temp music feeling that "Sometimes you can put too much temp on while you’re editing and it’s a cheat.
 Or you start editing to the temp music.
 I like to make sure a scene works in silence.
 So I left it very bare."
 On working with Desplat, she felt that "the music didn’t get loud and bravado, but it got big and strong.
 He brought out the bigger nature of the film, allowing allow it to be a big movie."
 The importance of his music has been described in a plank scene, when the Bird started to hit Louie, she felt it as "upsetting" without Desplat's music and also praising him that he "was able to make the music inspiring; you realized when Louie was being beaten, his endurance meant he was actually winning.
 But it didn’t do that without Alexandre’s music."